Boost C++ Libraries

 Regardless of the thread safety, all loggers provided by the library are default and copy-constructible and support swapping, so there should be no problem in making a logger a member of your class.
 As you will see later, such approach can give you additional benefits.

-In case if you cannot put a logger into your class (suppose you don't have one), the library provides a way of declaring global loggers like this:
+In case you cannot put a logger into your class (suppose you don't have one), the library provides a way of declaring global loggers like this:

-BOOST_LOG_DECLARE_GLOBAL_LOGGER(my_logger, src::logger_mt)
+BOOST_LOG_INLINE_GLOBAL_LOGGER_DEFAULT(my_logger, src::logger_mt)

 Later on you can acquire the logger like this: